aws-amplify/docs/cli/graphql.md

 **Interact with your SQL database from GraphQL**

 Your API is now configured to work with your serverless Amazon Aurora MySQL database.
-Try running a mutation to create a customer from the AppSync console and then query it from the RDS console to double check.
+Try running a mutation to create a customer from the AppSync console and then query it from the [RDS Console](https://console.aws.amazon.com/rds/home) to double check.

 Create a customer: